Albans98/AI_Player/README.md

 *And what about our heuristic ?*

 We decided to implement a *best score* heuristic which is giving a specific score to each cell of the grid.
-It means that each cell will be assigned a value based on the **probabaility to win the game** if we play on this cell.
+It means that each cell will be assigned a value based on the **probability to win the game** if we play on this cell.
 Then, we return only the 5 cells with the highest score to reduce our AI complexity.

 ## 🎓 Developers